Matthew-HMS/Patrol-night-light/README.md

 ```shell
 cd /motion
 ```
 And that's it!
-You can now control the system by sending messages to the chatbot.
+You can now control the system by sending messages to the bot.

 \
 \